tradej/content/tools/devassistant/about.md

 ---
-title: DevAssistant
+title: About DevAssistant
 page: devassistant
 section: tools
 description: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 In in tristique felis.
 Duis ornare velit at libero sollicitudin congue.
 Mauris a pharetra augue.
 Ut vehicula sed neque sed congue.
 ---

-# DevAssistant
+# What is DevAssistant

 DevAssistant is a tool that helps you start with developing software—for every project, you need dependencies, a certain file and directory structure, and often some services or the firewall set up.
-Instead of copying commands from lengthy tutorials online for each and every web app, library, or a tool you write or collaborate on, you only run one DevAssistant command and you are done.
+You no longer need to copy commands from lengthy tutorials online for each and every web app, library, or a tool you write.
+Now you only run one DevAssistant command and you are done.
 Imagine that running the following command in the command line:

     $ da create java maven --name MyJavaApp --github

 gets you a fully functioning Maven-based Java application with dependencies, metadata, and a fresh GitHub repository with the code already uploaded.
-The same can be said about mostly every major language because there is an assistant (a recipe) for that.
+The same can be said about mostly every major language, because there is an assistant (a recipe) for that.
+Aside from the command-line version, you can also use the DevAssistant GUI, but for reasons explained [below](#GUI), we recommend you do not.

 # Installation